Shyamspr/Breast-Cancer-Classification/README.md

 ## Dataset

-This is Wisconsin Dataset for breast cancer but you will find it inside the root folder of this project.
+This is Wisconsin Dataset for breast cancer.

 ## Install